CoryMcCartan/PL94171/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This version addresses existing ERRORs from vignette building due to API failures.
+* This version addresses existing NOTEs due to missing cross-package links in .Rd files

-* 1 reverse depdendency (wru) was checked and there were no ERRORs, WARNINGs, or NOTEs.
+* 2 reverse depdendencies (wru; redistverse) were checked and there were no ERRORs, WARNINGs, or NOTEs.

 * Examples are \donttest in many functions because they require moderately large files to be downloaded from the Internet, taking more than 5-10